LEARNING HOW TO THINK LOGICALLY

 If P, then Q. P. Therefore, Q.

-We shall be discussing validity again later on.
 It should be pointed out that logic is not just concerned with the validity of arguments.
 Logic also studies consistency, and logical truths, and properties of logical systems such as completeness and soundness.
-But we shall see that these other concepts are also very much related to the concept of validity.
+But these other concepts are also very much related to the concept of validity.

 The Math Behind Logic